sys-bio/rrplugins/examples/python/README.txt

-Example scripts on how to use plugins.
+Folder containing example/demo scripts on how to use plugins.

-telPluginTester.py
-    Simple script that loads plugins and prints the names of loaded plugins

-telEvents.py
+The following folders are currently part of the Tellurium plugin distribution basic
+    *Contain various scripts deomonstrating basic interaction with the plugin system

+parameter_minimization
+    *Scripts and examples using minimization plugins

+statistics
-    Script demonstrating how to define and use events with plugins
+    *Scripts showing how to use various statistic features of plugins

-telPluginDocumentationDemo.py
-    Script demonstrating how to load a plugin and extract its documentation as a PDF.

-tePluginProperties.py
-    Script demonstrating functionality and features related to PluginProperties

-There may be other example scripts in this folder, not mentioned here, included as examples for individual plugins.

 ==============================================================================================
 OBSERVE: Make sure you have properly installed Tellurium plugins in your python environment before running any of these scripts.
-A good test is to execute import telplugins at your python prompt.
+A good test is to execute 'import telplugins', with no quotes, at your python prompt.
 It should come back with no message.
 ==============================================================================================